Dan Wolfe Foscarini

-Dan grew up in Toronto, Ontario and met his wife Carol of 25 years.
+Dan grew up in Toronto, Ontario and met his wife Carol of 30 years.
 They moved to the outskirts of Vancouver, British Columbia in the early ‘90’s where they raised four sons.
-Now a new grandfather, he is more than ever inspired to help APN educate people to properly prepare for emergencies.
+Now a grandfather, he is more than ever inspired to help the public educate people to properly prepare for disasters.

 I hate labels, and the main reason is because I fail at living up to what other people think those labels mean.
 I have been called many names, not all of them nice, and some of which I tend to agree with at times (including the not so nice ones).